HashCanon/hashcanon.github.io/README.md

 HashCanon converts cryptographic hash strings—typically **256-bit** (SHA-256) and optionally **160-bit** (Ethereum-address format)—into **mandalas**: circular diagrams composed of radial sectors and concentric rings.

-In addition to being deterministic, the mapping is **invertible**: given the fixed ring/sector layout (see the WhitePaper), the original hash can be recovered from the diagram.
+In addition to being deterministic, the mapping is **invertible**: given the fixed ring/sector layout (see the HashCanon Specification), the original hash can be recovered from the diagram.
 The image is the data.

 Each sector maps to one hex character; each ring maps to one of that character’s four bits.
 Thus a 256-bit hash yields **64 sectors**, while a 160-bit hash yields **40**.
 The mapping is fully deterministic: **one hash → one form**.